 Successful proposals must demonstrate the capacity to implement a comprehensive case management model which is focused on addressing the barriers of eligible participants, while leveraging local resources to provide the in-depth, CCMEP Services through Memorandums of Understanding (MOU)/Subcontracts.
 This includes providing referrals to community resources that will also assist the enrolled participant's immediate family with identifying opportunities to address barriers that may, in turn, impede or prevent the full engagement and development of the enrolled participant.
 Proposals must demonstrate the ability of the Bidder to engage enrolled participants on a regular basis and no less than every thirty (30) days.
+It is highly recommended that enrolled participants complete at least twenty (20) hours a week in CCMEP activities designed to help them achieve goals related to employment in their chosen career, increased earnings and/or obtaining a work certificate or credential.
+Time spent in activities, case management, homework and program travel time may also be considered part of those hours.
 The required minimum engagement is at least once a month in both active programming and follow-up activities.
-Proposals must also address how the Bidder plans to mitigate participants remaining on caseloads beyond their time spent in secondary education.
+Proposals must also address how the Bidder plans to mitigate participants remaining on caseloads beyond the current contractual year.